FINDLAY, brothers Walter & James

 - James Walter McCheyne Findlay (1897-1971)

-By the 1921 Census, this family were living in Pembroke Ontario with James Findlay aged 88, wife Susie Isobel Findlay aged 65, and son James W, aged 27, occupation “Agent”.
+By the 1921 Census, this family was living in Pembroke Ontario with James Findlay aged 88, wife Susie Isobel Findlay aged 65, and son James W, aged 27, occupation “Agent”.